shwina/still-magic/_en/bib.md

 **Bran1995**{:#b:Bran1995}: Stewart Brand: *How Buildings Learn: What Happens After They're Built*.
 Penguin USA, 1995. *FIXME*

+**Broo2016**{:#b:Broo2016}: Stephen D. Brookfield and Stephen Preskill: *The Discussion Book: 50 Great Ways to Get People Talking*.
+Jossey-Bass, 2016. *Describes fifty different ways to get groups talking productively.*

+**Brow2007**{:#b:Brow2007}: Michael Jacoby Brown: *Building Powerful Community Organizations: A Personal Guide to Creating Groups that Can Solve Problems and Change the World*.
+Long Haul Press, 2007. *A practical guide to creating effective organizations in and for communities.*

+**Csik1991**{:#b:Csik1991}: Mihaly Csikszentmihalyi: *Flow: The Psychology of Optimal Experience*.
+Harper Perennial Modern Classics, 2008. *FIXME*

 **Dobz1973**{:#b:Dobz1973}: Theodosius Dobzhansky: "Nothing in biology makes sense except in the light of evolution". *The American Biology Teacher*, Mar 1973, <https://en.wikipedia.org/wiki/Nothing_in_Biology_Makes_Sense_Except_in_the_Light_of_Evolution>. *A forceful statement of the central unifying theme of modern biology.*

 **Fucc2016**{:#b:Fucc2016}: Davide Fucci, Giuseppe Scanniello, Simone Romano, Martin Shepperd, Boyce Sigweni, Fernando Uyaguari, Burak Turhan, Natalia Juristo, and Markku Oivo: "An External Replication on the Effects of Test-driven Development Using a Multi-site Blind Analysis Approach". *An External Replication on the Effects of Test-driven Development Using a Multi-site Blind Analysis Approach*, 2016, <https://doi.org/10.1145/2961111.2962592>. *The latest in a long line to find that test-driven development (TDD) has little or no impact on development time or code quality.*